March 18, 2022 by Admin 0 Comments

 Cons:

-• It can be difficult to color match with the surrounding teeth
+- It can be not easy to color match with the surrounding teeth

 2) All-ceramic

 All-ceramic dental crowns are made from a ceramic material designed to look and feel like natural teeth.
-They are often used to restore the appearance of front teeth that have been damaged by chips, cracks, or stains.
+They are often used to restore the appearance of front teeth that chips, cracks, or stains have damaged.
 They are considered the most aesthetic option for crowns and can match the color of the patient’s natural teeth.
-This type of crown is often chosen for patients who have allergies to metals.
+This type of crown is often chosen for patients with metal allergies.

 Pros: